PortalTelemedicina/fullstack-test/README.md

 # Full-stack Test for candidates

-We expect that the candidate create a Web API and a Web Client to consume and display API data.
+We expect the candidate create a Web API and a Web Client to consume and display API data.

 ## Web API Technical Requisites